I translated Nils Asther’s autobiography from Swedish so you don’t have to.

 Expulsion Number Two – This Time, It’s Musical

 Things went well for a while.
-Then a new PE teacher turned up, a short man with a chinstrap beard and dandy pretentions.
-That manic hatred boiled up again.
-Poor guy was doomed.
+It was a relief to be away from home, even though he worried about Hilda being alone with Anton.
+But when a new PE teacher turned up – a short man with a chinstrap beard and dandy pretentions – that manic hatred boiled up again.
+The poor guy was doomed.

-The PE room was in the basement, and the boys had to file down a flight of stairs to get there.
-There was plenty of larking about on the way, so Mr Chinstrap told them all to shut up and get in line.
-Nils decided it would be more fun to boot him down the stairs.
+The gym was in the basement, and the boys had to file down a steep flight of stairs to get there.
+There was always plenty of larking about on the way, but one day Mr Chinstrap told them all to shut up and get in line.
+A strange compulsion seized Nils.
+It would be so much more fun to boot him down the stairs.

 While the teacher lay clutching his broken ribs, Nils stood at the top of the stairs singing ‘Liten Karin’, a cheery Swedish folk song about a king who puts a maid into a barrel full of spikes and rolls her around until she dies.